 Invaders: The best sci-fi series

-The Scoobies battle against the forces of darkness had top tier episodes that stand alone as major moments in television, boasting some terrifying creatures of the week (we’re looking at you ‘Hush’).
+The Scoobies battles against the forces of darkness had top tier episodes that stand alone as major moments in television, boasting some terrifying creatures of the week (we’re looking at you ‘Hush’).

 One of the few on this list to have dominated the entire decade, Nickelodeon’s baby-based animated series saw Tommy, Chuckie and co wander off on imaginative adventures was the backbone of Saturday mornings.